 - The one winner will be notified by email no later than April 1, 2019 and awarded the $2500 check at Sun ‘n Fun 2019 in Lakeland, Florida.

 - The winning article will be published in Air Facts.
 Although there is only one prize, Air Facts reserves the right to publish any article submitted.

 - Have I included my byline (by John Smith) below the title?

 - Is my article 1500 words or less?

 - Is my article about general aviation flying?

-- Have I carefully proofread my article and/or asked a pilot-friend to proofread it as well?
+- Have I carefully proofread my article and/or asked a copy editor to proofread it as well?
 (Remember that once your article is submitted, no changes will be accepted.)

 - Have I included a 100-word bio of myself at the conclusion of my article and labeled it as such?